PacificBiosciences/pb-assembly/README.md

 [dusting parameters](https://dazzlerblog.wordpress.com/command-guides/dazz_db-command-guide/) you can set the flag `pa_DBdust_option`.

 Filtering options for your input data for pre-assembly can also be set with the `pa_fasta_filter_option` flag.
+The default is `streamed-median` which uses the median-length subread for each ZMW (sequencing reaction well).
+Choosing the longest subread can lead to an enrichment in chimeric molecules.
+Users will rarely need to change this option from the default.

 Recognized values are described below.

 |Value | Setting
 |:-----|----------------